Get exclusive member benefits & effect social change. Join Today

 If your vertigo continues for a long time, physical and occupational therapists can teach you exercises to help improve balance.

-In most cases, symptoms will resolve within one to three weeks, and you will experience a full recovery in a few months.
+In most cases, symptoms will resolve within one to three weeks, and you’ll experience a full recovery in a few months.
 In the meantime, symptoms such as vertigo and vomiting may interfere with your ability to work, drive, or participate fully in sports.
 Try to ease back into these activities slowly as you recover.

 Most patients have only a single episode of labyrinthitis.
 It rarely becomes a chronic condition.